apache/jena-site/source/documentation/fuseki2/fuseki-webapp.md

 The `--loc` directory is either a TDB1 or TDB2 database.
 The directory `DIR` must exist.
 If the database in `DIR` does not exist, then a new database is created.
-By default this is a TDB2 database unoess teh argument --tdb1 is given.
+By default this is a TDB2 database unless the argument --tdb1 is given.

 An in-memory, non-peristent database (always updatable) is: